OutSystems/outsystems-ui/README.md

 -   [Graphviz](https://graphviz.org/download/) (latest version)

 Finally, you just need to run the command (in Visual Code terminal): <code>npm run docs</code>!

+**NOTE:** This is not working properly at windows yet since UML graphics are not being generated.

 ### How to do a Pull Request?